Updated with new data from CyberSeek in November 2019.

 In addition to CISM, GIAC and CISA as mentioned in the mid-level category, Certified Information Systems Security Professional (CISSP) is a highly regarded certification.
 Also consider CompTIA’s advanced-level cybersecurity certification, CompTIA Advanced Security Professional (CASP).

-The education requirements for advanced-level cybersecurity jobs are 68 percent bachelor’s degree and 25 percent graduate degree, which is the highest average among all of the pathways in CyberSeek.
+The education requirements for advanced-level cybersecurity jobs are 80 percent bachelor’s degree and 11 percent graduate degree.

 Transitioning to a cybersecurity career from software development isn’t a huge stretch.
 Many of the skills you already have can set you up for success in cybersecurity.
 CyberSeek is constantly updating its data to provide you the most accurate information for your job search, making it a great resource to help you learn what skills and certifications are necessary for a successful career in cybersecurity!